Phone-GWP-group

 Your seasonal packaging, especially if sold in a limited run, can help foster brand loyalty.

-Add personalisation
+Add personalisation to your design

 Personalisation can be challenging to implement at scale, but it is a tactic you should consider for your packaging.

-Align limited edition packaging with existing branding
+Aligning with your existing branding

 This problem also allows competitors to showcase their products, potentially gaining customers you may never win back.